cea-hpc/modules/INSTALL.rst

     .. versionchanged:: 5.0
        Configuration option default set to ``yes``

+.. instopt:: --enable-conflict-unload

+ Apply automated unload of conflicting modulefiles when loading a module.
+ (default=no)

+ This installation option defines the default value of the :mconfig:`conflict_unload` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.5

 .. instopt:: --enable-doc-install

  Install the documentation files in the documentation directory defined with